modmore/docs/en/01_Commerce/v1/Developer/98_SimpleCart_or_Commerce.md

 There's a few high level requirements that will lead you to either products.

+### Product Prices inclusive of Taxes/VAT

+If you need to configure your products to have prices including taxes or VAT, then Commerce is the way to go.
+Commerce, like SimpleCart, defaults to prices exclusive of taxes, however Commerce offers a setting to toggle to an inclusive calculation instead.
+[Read more about taxes in Commerce](../Taxes).

 ### Dynamic shipping costs

 If you need to calculate shipping costs based on an integration with a postal service, or based on custom business logic involving product weight, size, or quantity, then you'll need to use Commerce.